 Photo credit: Draftfcb / UTEC

-Situated outside the small community of Bujama, Peru, it cost around $32,000 to make, and creates approximately 100 litres of drinkable water every day.
+Just outside the small community of Bujama, Peru, is a billboard that cost around $32,000 to make, and that creates approximately 100 litres of drinkable water every day.

 “It works by condensing vapour in the air (humidity in the region is around 98 per cent) into water, before passing it through a series of filters and running it under UV lamps for further purification.
 The clean water is then collected in a tank and dispensed through a tap which can be used by anyone walking past.”